 How Bipolar Disorder Can Affect Job Performance

-take a big toll.
+It’s not surprising that work can bring special challenges for those with bipolar disorder.
+The stress and unpredictable challenges in the workplace can take a big toll.
 Managing bipolar at work -- with the highs of mania and the lows of depression -- is no small feat.

 Should You Be Open at Work About Your Bipolar Disorder?

 To tell or not to tell, that can be the big question with bipolar disorder.
 It’s your choice.
 There’s still a stigma surrounding mental illness.
 Sharing medical information about yourself is highly personal and private, so you may want to be less open about it.
 You really don’t need to tell anyone at work about your bipolar disorder.
 But in certain circumstances, it can be helpful to have a conversation with your supervisor, such as when you need to take off from work for lots of appointments.
 Being open may be better than having your boss guess about or be surprised by your absences.